Arbors

 7 of 20 current MLS records indicate concrete construction (CONCRE).
 Public remarks do not explicitly state 'concrete' or 'reinforced concrete' and there are no agent comments describing a recent conversion, so inclusion is based on MLS checkbox data rather than explicit remarks; evidence is moderate and may reflect mixed construction types or copy-paste.

-Double wall construction is strongly supported by the MLS pattern, with 14 of 20 current listings marked DOUWAL.
-The remarks do not spell out “double wall,” but the repeated construction coding across many listings suggests a stable building feature.
-Evidence appears consistent across multiple agents rather than a one-off entry.
+Double-wall construction is strongly supported by the current MLS pattern, with 14 of 20 listings marked DOUWAL.
+The remarks do not explicitly state 'double wall,' but the evidence is broad and consistent across many agents rather than a one-off copy-paste mention.

 No analysis available